lumenwrites/writingstreak.io/content/pages/landing.md

 - The solid line represents how many words you actually wrote on any given day.
 - To stay on track, you need to make sure that the solid line stays above the dotted line.

-> Your goal is to write 5000 words during the next month:
+> Your first goal is to write 5000 words during the next month:
-250 words per day * 20 workdays.
+250 words per day * 20 workdays = 5000 words.
 >
 > If you're up for a more ambitious challenge - go to the settings and adjust the numbers accordingly.
 >